Tuesday, May 2, 2017

 You can get just about the same view by pedaling here.

 Kancamagus Pass, N.H. in fall.
-The ride up this pass is a pleasure.
+The ride up this pass is a challenge.

 Drivers in New Hampshire and Vermont are used to seeing bicyclers and give you room.